An Introduction to Software Licensing

 Why Is Software Licensing Important?

 Fundamentally software licensing is essential in order to prevent software theft and protect vital revenue streams.
 However, looking at licensing purely as a means to control usage would be a big mistake.
-With the right software licensing solution in place, a huge amount of additional data is available that can help not only your business evolve but can also help seamlessly provide software tools to your customers that also help them to drive their own business forwards.
+With the right software licensing framework in place, a huge amount of additional data is available that can help not only your business evolve but can also help seamlessly provide software tools to your customers that also help them to drive their own business forwards.

 Legacy licensing solutions are hard-pressed to compete in a versatile online world.
 Not only due to the logistics of external hardware (such as dongles) or firmware, but due to the lack of feedback that offline solutions provide.
 Understanding how, when, how often and other usage data from your customers, offers an enormous opportunity to not only streamline and refine your product offering but also anticipate future problems.
 Imagine being unaware that one of your most valuable clients is no longer using your application, or that they are paying for features that are rarely (or never) used by their employees.